How to use cracking Medium

 Right: Matsuda Acrylic Paint Ultramarine

-By layering colors that have different brightness and saturation such as the combination of yellow and red makes the cracking texture more clearly visible.
+Layering colors that have different brightness and saturation such as the combination of yellow and red makes the cracking texture more visible.

 【Art Materilas Used】